copious-world/get-npm-assets/README.md

 1. It needs to be a globally installed command line utility that is stored in the packages `<package>/bin` directory.
 2. There needs to be one of three possible resources accessible from the top level of the npm package directory, the one you find in node_modules.
-	1. **.config** files at the top level of the directory will be moved to the current working directory.
+	1. **.conf** files at the top level of the directory will be moved to the current working directory.
 	2. there can be a `<package>/assets` directory, sibling to the `<package>/bin` directory, all of whose assets will be moved to the current working directory
 	3. There can be an asset-map.config file.
 And, this file will contain a JSON formatted object that maps the command-line names to files that should be moved to the current working directory.
 Relative paths will be assumed.
 The command line names would be the same as those in the `bin` field of the package.json file.